 Now that streaming media has become a mainstay in Australian homes, Aussies have plenty of options to choose from when it comes to getting their home entertainment fix.

-When combined, Netflix, Stan and Presto offer an enormous range of content that can be instantly streamed into your home.
+When combined, Netflix, Stan, Amazon Prime Video and Foxtel Now offer an enormous range of content that can be instantly streamed into your home.
 However, if you can only afford one subscription service, narrowing down a definitive choice can be harder than it seems.

 With the constantly evolving nature of each service discussed in this guide, we will endeavour to keep you updated on any significant changes and updates that may occur to these streaming giants in the future.